 Professor Levi has served in several academic leadership positions at the University of Toronto.
 He is currently the Director of Global Strategy for the Munk School of Global Affairs.
 Prior to this, he served as Deputy Director of the Munk School, as Director of the professional Master of Global Affairs (MGA) Program, as Director of the Trudeau Centre for Peace and Conflict Studies and its undergraduate program in Peace, Conflict, and Justice, and as Graduate Coordinator for the MA and PhD programs at the Centre for Criminology and Sociolegal Studies.
-He has served on the University of Toronto's Academic Board, as Vice-Chair of the Planning and Budget Committee, and as a Chair of the Academic Appeals Committee.
-Outside the university, he is a member of the Executive Committee for the Canadian Network on Terrorism, Security, and Society, and as an elected Council Member for the Sociology of Law section of the American Sociological Association.
+Currently serving as a Member of Governing Council, he has served on the University of Toronto's Academic Board, as Vice-Chair of the Planning and Budget Committee, and as a Chair of the Academic Appeals Committee.
+Outside the university, he has served as an elected Council Member for the Sociology of Law section of the American Sociological Association, and is currently the Secretary-Elect of the Law and Society Association .

 Professor Levi teaches courses on justice meausurement, global violence, international justice and atrocities, law and society, the sociology of law, and a Genocide Reading Group (GRG).
 He is a recipient of the UTSU/APUS Undergraduate Teaching Award for Teaching Excellence at the University of Toronto.